supahcraig/redpanda_basics/DR/Migrator/Active-Active Replication.md

+**NOTE** much of this has been handled in Migrator V2, including loop detection via provenance headers

 # Active-Active DR with Loop Detection

 We don't actully do active-active replication.
 Instead we do a pair of one-way replications, where we filter out things that have already been replicated.
 There are 2 basic ways to do this: